Neighbors wonder why non-lethal force wasn't used during police shooting at inclusive apartment complex

 “I was just kind of surprised at that.
 I’m sorry that it happened,”Aber said.“I wonder why they didn't bring out like a mental health team with them."

-The three officers have been placed on administrative leave, per department protocol.
+The three officers, identified as Joel Rodriguez, Cody Bostic, and Joseph Riebau, have been placed on administrative leave, per department protocol.

 “It needs to be investigated to the fullest,” the anonymous neighbor said.